Lucien Lévy: Superheterodyne invention

 The original concept of Amplitude Modulation (AM) radio was developed by the Canadian-born Reginald Aubrey Fessenden, who invented the word "heterodyne" from the Greek words heteros (other) and dynamis (force).

-In an improvement over Fesseden's design, the superheterodyne principle uses a variable oscillator and a fixed narrow filter to amplify an incoming AM radio signal.
+In an improvement over Fessenden's design, the superheterodyne principle uses a variable oscillator and a fixed narrow filter to amplify an incoming AM radio signal.

 Lévy filed a patent application for the superheterodyne principle in August 1917 with brevet n° 493660.

 The American Edwin Howard Armstrong also filed a patent in 1917.

 Levy filed his original disclosure about seven months before Armstrong's.

 Levy later claimed that Armstrong had stolen his idea while serving in Paris in the signal corps.

 Lévy described an improved version in a second patent in 1918.

 The German inventor Walter H. Schottky also filed a patent in 1918.

 The US refused to recognise these patents, and recognised Armstrong as the inventor.

 Armstrong's US Patent 1,342,885 was issued on 8 June 1920.

 AT&T paid US$20,000 in 1920 for Levy's first patent application in the hope that it would be judged to be fundamental, as well as his corresponding US patent application.

 After various changes and court hearings Levy was awarded a US patent No 1,734,938 that included seven of the nine claims in Armstrong's application, while the two remaining claims were granted to Alexanderson of GE and Kendall of AT&T.

 This had no effect in France, but a German patent was issued to Levy on 1 October 1931.